What is regressive tax?

 • Effects: Regressive tax particularly affects low-income earners, because they pay a disproportionately high amount compared to their income

-This is because, for low-income households, a greater percentage of income is needed for essential expenses such as food, housing, transportation and healthcare.
-Low- income households also tend to use more of their income on these basics in comparison to those who earn more, due to the difference in incomes.
+Regressive tax therefore impacts those with lower income because a greater percentage of income is needed for essential expenses, such as food, housing, transportation and healthcare.
+Low-income households also tend to use more of their income on these basics in comparison to those who earn more, due to the difference in incomes.

 For example, a weekly food shop costing £150 is half of the income for someone who earns £300 a week, whereas for someone earning £600 a week, this shop is just a quarter of their weekly wage.